auth0/docs/articles/appliance/dashboard/settings.md

 # Auth0 Appliance Dashboard: Settings

-The Settings page of the Appliance configuration area is where you will make changes to a major portion of your configuration.
+The Settings page is where you will make most of the changes that pertain to your Appliance configuration.

 ![](/media/articles/appliance/dashboard/settings.png)